mythilyraman79/cloudwatch/README.md

     Log Analysis: Use CloudWatch Logs Insights to analyze log data, identify patterns, and troubleshoot issues in real-time.

-    Billing and Cost Monitoring: CloudWatch can help you monitor your AWS billing and usage patterns, enabling you to optimize costs.
+    Billing and Cost Monitoring: CloudWatch can help you monitor your AWS billing and usage patterns, enabling you to optimize costs."# cloudwatch"